bor0/gidti/manuscript/chapter5.md

 our_second_proof day day_eq_Mon = Refl
 ```

 In this definition, `day` and `day_eq_Mon` are our assumptions (given).
 If we run this code in Idris, it will produce an error at compile-time since it cannot deduce that `True` is equal to `is_it_monday day`.
 In the previous proof example, Idris was able to infer everything from the definitions at compile-time.
 However, at this point we need to help Idris do the inference since it cannot derive the proof based only on the definitions.
-We can change the `Refl` to a hole `?prf`:
+We can change the `Refl` to a hole `prf`:

 ```
   day : Weekday